 Leicester (MTI^2, De Montfort University) #

-We will announcing the date of this concert very soon, which will be scheduled around February 2021.
+We will announcing the date of this concert very soon, which will be scheduled around April-May 2021.
 Please stay tuned!